ninewise/terminal-sharing/README.md

 Run `./share <lecture>`, replacing `<lecture>` with a nice name for your lecture (alphanumeric and - allowed).

 Share the name of your lecture with your students so they can get a view of your terminal emulator.
+Exit the shell to stop sharing.

 ## Server setup